-A Dedication is optional, but if included, should come directly after the title page.
+A Dedication is optional, but if included, should come directly after the title page and be numbered ii.
 The heading should be centered and capitalized.

 Acknowledgments are also optional, but the majority of students do include this section.
 It is an opportunity for the student to recognize and express appreciation to those who encouraged and assisted them in their graduate education and research.
 The heading should be centered and capitalized.